UP | HOME

 Sorry, your browser does not support SVG.

 Whether two states are in simulation can be decided as a game between two players.
-If the game is in state \((q,q')\), spoiler (player 0) first selects a transition from state \(q\), and duplicator (player 1) then has to chose a compatible transition from state \(q'\).
+If the game is in state \((q,q')\), spoiler (player 0) first selects a transition from state \(q\), and duplicator (player 1) then has to choose a compatible transition from state \(q'\).
 Duplicator of course wins if it always manages to select compatibles transitions, otherwise spoiler wins.

 The game arena can be encoded by associating each state to a pair of integers.
 States owned by player 0 (rounded rectangles) are pairs \((q,q')\) denoting the position of each player.
 States owned by player 1 (diamonds) are pairs \((e,q')\) where \(e\) is the number of the edges that player 0 just took (those numbers appears as #1, #2, etc. in the previous picture).